Gender Religion and Caste

 - Caste is still an important parameter when it comes to finalizing marriages.
 But in most of the other spheres of life, caste effect is apparently waning in India.

-- People from the upper caste had traditionally better access to the education and hence they have done well in economic development.
+- Traditionally, people from the upper caste had better access to the education and hence they have done well in economic development.
 People from the oppressed castes are still lagging behind in socio-economic development.

 Caste in Politics